Electra (2024 film): Production

 The film is the feature-length debut of Hala Matar, the first Bahraini woman to make a feature film.
 It was written by Daryl Wein, Matar, and Paul Sado.
 Wein and Matar also produced the film with Jordan Yale Levine and Jordan Beckerman of Yale Productions, Tommaso Bertani of Ring Film, and Luca Cottafavi.
-The film, produced by Yale Entertainment, led by Jordan Yale Levin and Jordan Beckerman, along with the Italian company Ring Film.
+The film, produced by Yale Entertainment, led by Levine and Beckerman, along with the Italian company Ring Film.
 The cast is led by Maria Bakalova, alongside Wein, Jack Farthing and Abigail Cowen.

 Principal photography took place in Italy in September 2022.
 Filming lasted for three weeks.
 Filming locations included a fifteenth century palazzo.

 Release

 Electra screened at film festivals in 2024 following its world premiere at the 39th Santa Barbara International Film Festival in February 2024.
 The film was released in the United States on May 2, 2025, by Level 33 Entertainment.

 Reception

 The film won the Best Set Design award at the Ischian Festival.